-Moving a small load across the country presents unique challenges that many people underestimate.
-Whether you're relocating with just a few furniture pieces, shipping belongings to a new apartment, or handling a partial household move, avoiding common mistakes can save you time, money, and stress.
+A small long distance move presents unique challenges that many people underestimate.
+Whether you’re relocating with just a few furniture pieces, shipping belongings to a new apartment, or handling a partial household move, avoiding common mistakes can save you time, money, and stress.

-Based on decades of experience in cross-country small load moving, here are the essential dos and don'ts that will ensure your small move goes smoothly from coast to coast.
+Based on over 25 years of experience in small long distance moving, here are the essential dos and don’ts that will ensure your move goes smoothly from coast to coast.

-Before diving into the dos and don'ts, it's important to understand what constitutes a small load move:
+Before diving into the dos and don’ts, it’s important to understand what constitutes a small long distance move:

 - Partial apartment or dorm moves (1-3 rooms of belongings)